Aapok0/zsh/README.md

 ### exa

 Better ls to list directories and their contents.
-Aliased ls to exa.
+Aliased ls and tree to exa.

 ### htop and btop